brianlaclair/GMHS/README.md

 **GameMaker**
 - Import the gmhs.gml file as a script into your project
-- Call the function gmhsConfig() function before using the other functions Here's an example of how to use gmhsConfig()
+- Call the gmhsConfig() function before using the other functions Here's an example of how to use gmhsConfig()

 `gmhsConfig("www.example.com", "https://example.com/mygame/gmhs.php", "MyGame");`